VicenteMartiCentelles/CageCavityCalc/README.md

 ```

 ### Example 3
-It can also be used for reading MDAnalysis universe files:
+Read MDAnalysis universe files and calculate the volume for all frames of the trajectory:

 ```
 from CageCavityCalc.CageCavityCalc import cavity